profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-3.md

 Click the `a4lWordPressdb` instance
 Copy the `endpoint` into your clipboard
 Move to the Parameter store https://console.aws.amazon.com/systems-manager/parameters?region=us-east-1
-Check the box next to `/Sunday/Wordpress/DBEndpoint` and click `Delete` Click `Create Parameter`
+Check the box next to `/Sunday/Wordpress/DBEndpoint` and click `Delete` or edit if you choose but i recommend delete...
+Click `Create Parameter`

 Under `Name` enter `/Sunday/Wordpress/DBEndpoint`